Editor’s note: The article was updated in February 2018. Originally published in July 2017.

 There are less expensive ways to turn your digital Kanban board into an informational radiator as well.
 In case you’re planning a switch from physical to a digital Kanban board (and you’re not using a window for a board), you can simply target a projector at the surface that you are using as a physical board to display information from your digital board.

 Eliminating the activities that don’t generate value for your customer is a primary task of the Lean methodology.
 There are 7 standard wastes of Lean that obstruct continuous improvement.
-Getting rid of them completely is nearly impossible, but minimizing their negative effects can help you in your quest towards continuous improvement.
+Getting rid of them completely is nearly impossible, but minimizing their negative effects can help you be an efficient continuous improvement leader.

 In order to generate more value for your customers, you need to carefully analyze the specific wastes of your work process and focus on removing them.
 When doing this, many teams don’t consider the fact that meetings can easily become a waste if held too often or too seldom.